Operation Oyster: Plan

 The order for the attack and initial plan were issued 17 November 1942.
 Training for the raid began immediately.
 Wing Commander James Pelly-Fry of 88 Squadron was chosen to lead the attack.
 He was an experienced pilot who had flown in Africa and been in command of 88 Squadron since the start of the year.
 Pelly was to fly one of the two low level lead Bostons against the Emmasingel factory, and would be the first man to the target.
 Circus raids by 2 Group involved from six to 30 bombers, flying at medium altitudes and rendezvousing with their fighter escorts on the way.
 To strike with the element of surprise, the Eindhoven raid was to be flown at low level from start to finish.
 Low level flight would avoid radar detection, limit the exposure to anti-aircraft fire and make it more difficult for German fighters to attack.

 None of the crews had experience flying a mission in such a large formation, nor so low to the ground.
 The four types of bombers being used had different ranges and different top speeds.
 To overwhelm the defences at the target and limit losses it was planned that all aircraft would be over the target, deliver their bombs and be gone in ten minutes.
-This would require careful planning; the Venturas were the slowest, the Bostons and Mitchells intermediate and the Mosquitos the fastest.
+The Venturas were the slowest, the Bostons and Mitchells intermediate and the Mosquitos the fastest.
 The plan was based on the constraints of the performance of the Venturas, which would be operating close to their maximum range at Eindhoven.
 The aircraft were to fly in pairs, in echelon formation to starboard.
 As many as six aircraft could be grouped but no more as formation flying was awkward and made it difficult for any kind of manoeuvre.
 The big problem was getting a large group of aircraft to arrive at precise times.
 Formation flying was not new to the group but large formation flying at tree top level was.
 The attacking force was made up of 48 Venturas from 21 Squadron, 464 (Australian) Squadron and 487 (New Zealand) Squadron, 36 Bostons from 88 Squadron, 107 Squadron and 226 Squadron and ten Mosquitos from 105 and 139 Squadrons.